amin-norollah/PAT-Noxim/README.md

 **If you use PAT-Noxim in your research, we would appreciate the following citation in any publications to which it has contributed:**

-Amin Norollah, Danesh Derafshi, Hakem Beitollahi, and Ahmad Patooghy.
-2018.
-PAT-Noxim: A Precise Power & Thermal Cycle-Accurate NoC Simulator.
-31st international IEEE SoC (System-on-Chip) Conference (SOCC 2018).
+Amin Norollah, Danesh Derafshi, Hakem Beitollahi, and Ahmad Patooghy, "PAT-Noxim: A Precise Power & Thermal Cycle-Accurate NoC Simulator", 31st international IEEE SoC (System-on-Chip) Conference (SOCC 2018).

 Structure